West Australian Football League: Former clubs

-Up until the turn of the century, there were a limited number of grounds available for use by the clubs, with all clubs sharing the different grounds.
-As such, the Esplanade Park, Fremantle and Fremantle Park in Fremantle, and the Old Recreation Ground (Wellington Square) and the New Recreation Ground (Esplanade Reserve) in Perth were all used as "home" grounds by the above teams.
+Until the turn of the century, there were a limited number of grounds available for the clubs; all clubs shared the different grounds.
+Esplanade Park and Fremantle Park in Fremantle, and the Old Recreation Ground (Wellington Square) and New Recreation Ground (Esplanade Reserve) in Perth were used as "home" grounds by the above teams.

-Rovers were a "wandering" team – they had no home ground and had drawn players from all over the metropolitan area.
+Rovers were a "wandering" team; they had no home ground, and drew players from throughout the metropolitan area.